AMSTI Affiliate Program

 The mission of the Alabama Math, Science, and Technology Initiative is to improve math and science education in Alabama so all students develop the skills necessary for success in post-secondary studies and the work force.
 AMSTI is dedicated to providing continuous professional learning opportunities through the AMSTI Affiliates Program.
 With the AMSTI Affiliates, teachers have access to a menu of quality professional learning activities so as to be able to self-select their own area of focus and growth.

-Current Affiliates that need PD sessions created, click here!
+Current Affiliates that need PD sessions created, please wait until PowerSchool is and running smoothly!
+Thank you!

 Alabama Water Watch (AWW) is a citizen volunteer, water quality monitoring program covering all of the major river basins in Alabama.
 AWW is a part of the Global Water Watch network.